numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Motivation:**

-Currently we often use e.g. ``np.dtype(np.int64)`` to create the dtype instance corresponding to a given scalar type.
-Adding the DType class means that a way to access that class may be required.
+Currently we often call ``np.dtype`` to create the dtype instance corresponding to a given scalar type (e.g.  ``np.dtype(np.int64)``).
+Adding the DType classes may require a way to access the classes conveniently.

 **Description:**

-To avoid duplication, but also expose the classes conveniently to users we propose the addition of::
+To avoid duplication, but also to expose the classes conveniently to users we propose the addition of::

     np.dtype[np.int64]